Boston bombings: Have we (finally) ended the tourniquet debate?

 Yaffe, who is a lieutenant colonel in the Army Reserves added that “a tourniquet is a standard piece of equipment for a soldier to carry now.
 They might wear one out on an assignment and not tighten it unless they have to.”

-We’ve covered tactical tourniquet use many times here on PoliceOne, most recently in an excellent column by Steve Rabinovich.
+We’ve covered tactical tourniquet use many times here on PoliceOne, including in an excellent column by Steve Rabinovich.

 “It’s inexcusable in this day and age,” Rabinovich wrote, “to lose an officer in the line of duty simply due to an extremity bleeding.”